Charles Stendig: Career

 Throughout the 1960s, Stendig gained access to several other important Italian manufacturers and became the major source for radical design for designers and architects.
 He acquired exclusive distribution rights for the American market to models made by Poltronova, which produced designs by Archizoom, Gae Aulenti, Ettore Sottsass, Superstudio, and Massimo Vignelli and his wife, Lella.
-He also acquired Jonathan De Pas, Donato D'Urbino, and Paolo Lomazzi’s Joe chair in 1970, which was a favorite for magazine photoshoots.
+He also acquired Jonathan De Pas, Donato D'Urbino, and Paolo Lomazzi's Joe chair in 1970, which was a favorite for magazine photoshoots.

 In the early 1970s, Stendig discovered Gufram, founded by the Gugliermetto brothers in Turin, and began importing the pop designs of Giuseppe Raimondi, Guido Drocco Franco Mello and Studio65, and others, icons of the Anti-Design movement in Italy.
-In 1973, Ceretti-DeRossi-Rosso’s Puffo stool and Piero Gilardi’s foam carpets were added to the collection.
-Other designers represented by Stendig, Inc. over the years included the Swiss Ubald Klug, the American Andrew Morrison, and the Swede father-and-son duo Carl Erik and Jan Ekselius.
+In 1973, Ceretti-DeRossi-Rosso's Puffo stool and Piero Gilardi's foam carpets were added to the collection.
+Other designers represented by Stendig, Inc. over the years included the Swiss Ubald Klug, Americans Davis Allen and Andrew Morrison, and the Swede father-and-son duo Carl Erik and Jan Ekselius.

-Stendig believed that the company’s visual identity should be at the same level as the furniture, so he hired innovative graphic designers to create promotional materials for the company.
-In its first years, Stendig relied on Ivan Chermayeff and Tom Geismar, who created the iconic S logo.
+Stendig believed that the company's visual identity should be at the same level as the furniture, so he hired innovative graphic designers to create promotional materials for the company.
+In its first years, Stendig relied on Ivan Chermayeff and Tom Geismar of Chermayeff & Geismar, who created the iconic S logo.
 Later, Massimo Vignelli took over and, in 1966, created the Stendig promotional calendar, a 3-foot-by-4-foot black-and-white grid of numbers and letters.
 The calendar was acquired by the Museum of Modern Art for its permanent collection that same year and has remained in print since.

 In the late 1960s, Stendig's Manhattan showroom moved to a new location at 410 East 62nd Street in a 10,000 square feet space, while the operation expanded to include showrooms in Chicago, Los Angeles, and San Francisco.

 Burlington Industries acquired Stendig, Inc. in 1971, and Charles and Eleanore continued running the business for five years before retiring in 1976.

+Death

+Stendig died on February 11, 2024, at the age of 99.